Kalahari Bushmen Expedition / Namibia

 Location: Namibia - Kalahari

-Included: all transport and meals in Nambia, accomodation in roof tents
+Included: all transport, campsites and meals in Nambia

 "Please be aware that the price of the course provided on our website is indicative only.
-Due to the constantly changing exchange rates (NAD-EUR), prices will vary accordingly."
+Due to the constantly changing exchange rates (NAD-EUR), prices may vary accordingly."